 Tasks 1-3 for Effective General Managers

-Task Three that a general manager must do well involves both finding and maintaining the right staff.
+Task Three that a general manager must do well means both finding and maintaining the right staff.
 Jim Ryckman invoked the acronym PAHR – Prepare, Attract, Hire, Retain, which is the method we teach for staffing.
 Without the right crew on hand, none of these other tasks are possible.

 GM Duties 4-6